anjannair/blog/docs/Linux/elementaryos-setup.md

 ## An Update
 So I removed ElementaryOS because it was giving me the following issues -

-1) Audio issues when connected without an external mic
+1. Audio issues when connected without an external mic
-2) Battery drain even suspended aka put to sleep
+2. Battery drain even suspended aka put to sleep
-3) A little heating issue
+3. A little heating issue
-4) Slower boot (startup) when compared to Windows
+4. Slower boot (startup) when compared to Windows
-5) No audio compartmentalization, meaning audio from one app is not isolated, instead, that audio is even heard in the other app.
-Tried using Pipewire as recommended by someone, but it still did not work.
+5. No audio compartmentalization, meaning audio from one app is not isolated, instead, that audio is even heard in the other app.

 These issues may seem trivial but it was like a needle that one cannot find in the middle of a very soft and comfortable bed.